moq-wg/moq-transport/draft-lcurley-warp.md

 +---------------+---------------+---------
 ~~~

+Depending on the video encoding, this approach may introduce unnecessary ordering and dependencies.
+A better option may be available below.

 ### Scalable Video Coding
-Some codecs support scalable video coding (SVC), in which the encoder produces multiple bitstreams in a hierarchy.
+Some codecs support scalable video coding (SVC), in which the encoder produces multiple bitstreams in a hierarchy ({{appendix.svc}}).
-This is layered coding, such that dropping the top layer degrades the user experience in a configured way.
-Examples include reducing the resolution, picture quality, and/or frame rate.

-A segment MAY consist of an entire SVC layer.

-Here is an example SVC encoding with 3 resolutions:
+When SVC is used, it is RECOMMENDED that each segment consist of a single layer and GoP.
+For example:

 ~~~
                segment 3             segment 6